How to Optimize Your Google Shopping Campaign

 - When you want to get data to keep optimizing your shopping ads

-- When your product sales are doing well and want to grow more sales.
+- When your product sales are doing well, and you want to grow more sales.

-As you increase your bit budget, you need to be cautious and not let the cost start eating up your business profits.
+As you increase your bit budget, you need to be cautious and not let the cost start affecting your business profits.
 You need to set the bid budget right.

 Optimize your ads for mobile devices

-With the increasing use of mobile devices, there is a high probability your target clients are using smartphones to search for products to solve their pain points.
+With the increasing use of mobile devices, your target clients are highly likely to use smartphones to search for products to solve their pain points.